junxit/us-congress-bills-111/bill.md

   >   - **(4)**
   >     - **(A)** In this subsection, the term eligible candidate means, with respect to any presidential election (as defined in section 9002(10) of the Internal Revenue Code of 1986)—
   >       - **(i)** a candidate of a major party (as defined in section 9002(6) of such Code) for President or Vice-President of the United States; and
-  >       - **(ii)** any other candidate who has been determined by the Administrator to be among the principle contenders for the general election to such offices.
+  >       - **(ii)** any other candidate who has been determined by the Administrator to be among the principal contenders for the general election to such offices.
   >     - **(B)** In making a determination under subparagraph (A)(ii), the Administrator shall—
   >       - **(i)** ensure that any candidate determined to be an eligible candidate under such subparagraph—
-  >         - **(I)** meets the requirements described in article II, section 1, of the United States Constitution for eligibility to the office of President;
+  >         - **(I)** meets the requirements described in Article II, Section 1, of the United States Constitution for eligibility to the office of President;
   >         - **(II)** has qualified to have his or her name appear on the ballots of a sufficient number of States such that the total number of electors appointed in those States is greater than 50 percent of the total number of electors appointed in all of the States; and
   >         - **(III)** has demonstrated a significant level of public support in national public opinion polls, so as to be realistically considered among the principal contenders for President or Vice-President of the United States; and
   >       - **(ii)** consider whether other national organizations have recognized the candidate as being among the principal contenders for the general election to such offices, including whether the Commission on Presidential Debates has determined that the candidate is eligible to participate in the candidate debates for the general election to such offices.